 Join the network

-Once you are a Permaculture Association member, there are two ways in which your project can become involved in the LAND network: either as a LAND Centre or as a LAND Learner.
+There are two ways in which your project can become involved in the LAND network: either as a LAND Centre or as a LAND Learner.

 LAND Learners are projects which are in the process of developing both their permaculture designs and their ways of demonstrating permaculture to visitors and volunteers.
 They are supported by LAND Tutors in working towards becoming a LAND Centre and fulfilling the LAND criteria.
 The benefits of being a LAND Learner include: